Skip to content

-I read an excellent article by Jerry Jenkins, an author of more than 186 books and a New York Times bestselling novelist.
+I read an excellent article by Jerry Jenkins, an author of more than 186 books and a New York Times bestselling novelist, on creating memorable heroes.
 This is a writer who knows about writing.

-Every author wants to be able to do this.
-So, below are the first few tips Jenkins offered, along with my own spin on them and making them relevant to children’s writing.
+Below are six tips Jenkins offered, along with my own spin and tips to make them relevant to children’s writing.

 1. Name him right.